 What is the Root Canal Procedure Like?

 The first step in determining if you have an infection in your tooth is to have Dr. Arash Azarbal, our experienced cosmetic dentist, evaluate your tooth by requesting images be taken.
 Dr. Azarbal will then clinically evaluate the tooth.
 If he determines a root canal is necessary, he will refer you to Dr. Mansouri, who will perform the procedure.
 You will be numbed with a local anesthetic for the procedure.
 If you experience dental anxiety, we offer a number of advanced sedation dentistry options to help you feel more comfortable and at ease.
 Once you’re numb, Dr. Mansouri will create an opening into the tooth and clean out the infected pulp.
 Once all the infected tissue is removed, the canal will be sealed, and a restorative dental crown will be affixed to the top of the tooth.
 Root canals can sometimes require two visits to complete if there is significant infection.
-Dr. Mansouri and Dr. Azarbal strives to make this experience as comfortable as possible, and most patients experience only minimal discomfort.
+Dr. Mansouri and Dr. Azarbal strive to make this experience as comfortable as possible, and most patients experience only minimal discomfort.

 What is Recovery Like After a Root Canal?